 The people of Ohio need a conservative judge committed to applying the law fairly and making just decisions in tough cases.
-I have spent the last nine years doing just that—eight years as a judge on the Tenth District Court of Appeals and this past year as a justice on the Supreme Court of Ohio.
+I have spent more than 14 years doing just that—eight years as a judge on the Tenth District Court of Appeals and six years as a justice on the Supreme Court of Ohio.

-I am a candidate for election to the Supreme Court of Ohio in November 2014, and I humbly ask for your vote.
+I am a candidate for re-election to the Supreme Court of Ohio in November 2020, and I humbly ask for your vote.

 In return, I pledge that I will remain dedicated to interpreting the laws of Ohio fairly, respecting the other branches of government, and serving the people of Ohio with the full measure of my energy and devotion.

 Justice Judi French

 ABOUT JUSTICE JUDI FRENCH